 - a.
 Preliminary Class Roster: At the beginning of the semester faculty should work closely with the Office of the Registrar to ensure that all students are properly and officially enrolled in the appropriate courses and sections. - b.
 Enrollment Verification Roster: Following the Drop Course without Record Date, the Office of the Registrar alerts each faculty member to confirm the official roster of students for each course.
 The faculty member reports any corrections to the Office of the Registrar by the stated deadline.
 Once corrections are made, these rolls are the official rosters for the semester and will be used to prompt faculty members to report mid-semester and final grades. - 4.
 Academic Probation Policy: For all details related to academic good standing, probation, and suspension, faculty members should consult the relevant sections of the current College Catalog. - 5.
-Course Syllabi: Each faculty member is responsible for preparing and making available to enrolled students in CANVAS (the College's Learning Management System) a syllabus for each section of each course assigned to the faculty member each semester.
-The syllabus must include, but is not limited to, the following information: - a.
-Course & Section Identification: - 1) Brevard College - 2) College mission statement and faculty approved definition of experiential education a.
+Course Syllabi: Each faculty member is responsible for preparing and making available (by hard copy or access to electronic copy) to enrolled students a syllabus for each section of each course assigned to the faculty member each semester.
+The syllabus must include, but is not limited to, the following information:

+a.
+Course & Section Identification:

+- 1) Brevard College - 2) College mission statement and faculty approved definition of experiential education a.
 Mission Statement: Brevard College is committed to an experiential liberal arts education that encourages personal growth and inspires artistic, intellectual and social action. - b.
 Educational Philosophy Statement: "Experiential education is a philosophy and methodology in which educators purposefully engage with learners in direct experience and focused reflection in order to increase knowledge, develop skills, and clarify values."

-- 3) Number and title of course
+- 2) Number and title of course

-- 4) Semester and year
+- 3) Semester and year

-- 5) Name of faculty member
+- 4) Name of faculty member

-- 6) Office Telephone, location, and office hours
+- 5) Office Telephone, location, and office hours

-- 7) Required and supplemental texts
+- 6) Required and supplemental texts

-- 8) ISBN numbers for texts
+- 7) ISBN numbers for texts

-- 9) Class meeting times and location
+- 8) Class meeting times and location

-- 10) Final examination date and time
+- 9) Final examination date and time